By Robin Cronan, 28th July 2014

-TIP: If you have got this far it is likely your data list broker is of a standard that will offer Nett Names deals, but do not take it for granted.
+TIP: If you have got this far, it is likely your data list broker is of a standard that will offer Nett Names deals.
+But do not take this as a given.
 Even if they can do this for you, a lot of data list brokers will not mention it unless you ask.
 Be assertive and demand Nett Names deals before you proceed!

 6) HIERARCHY OF LISTS FOR DE-DUPLICATION PROCESSING

 So you are happy with your data list broker so far.
 They are committed to delivering relevant and targeted data, operate a flat fee and transparent pricing model, work with (or are part of) a data bureau and have agreed to buy data on a Nett Names basis.
 But before you give them the green light you need to make sure they have agreed the ‘hierarchy of lists’ with their suppliers.

 Imagine you have appointed your data list broker but have not discussed the hierarchy of lists.
 Your list brokers go away and work flat out to find you the most targeted data for your campaign requirements and negotiated Nett Names deals with a number of data providers.
 Each provider has supplied a list and the data bureau is ready to cross-reference your data against these multiple data lists.
 Your data list broker now has 3 main choices for this process: